 - Good Horse management Stabling and feeding must be compatible with the best horse management practices.
-Clean and good quality hay, feed and water must always be available. - Training methods Horses must only undergo training that matches their physical capabilities and level of maturity for their respective disciplines.
-They must not be subjected to methods which are abusive or cause fear. - Farriery and tack Foot care and shoeing must be of a high standard.
-Tack must be designed and fitted to avoid the risk of pain or injury. - d.
-Transport During transportation, horses must be fully protected against injuries and other health risks.
+Clean and good quality hay, feed and water must always be available. - b.
+Training methods c.
+Farriery and tack d.
+Transport

+Horses must only undergo training that matches their physical capabilities and level of maturity for their respective disciplines.
+They must not be subjected to methods which are abusive or cause fear.

+Foot care and shoeing must be of a high standard.
+Tack must be designed and fitted to avoid the risk of pain or injury.

+During transportation, horses must be fully protected against injuries and other health risks.
 Vehicles must be safe, well ventilated, maintained to a high standard, disinfected regularly and driven by competent personnel.
-Competent handlers must always be available to manage the horses. - e.
-Transit https://inside.fei.org/sites/default/files/Code\of\Conduct\Welfare\Horse\1Jan2013.pdf a.
-Fitness and competence
+Competent handlers must always be available to manage the horses.

+e.
+Transit